lane128/AppleIcnsMaker/README.md

 AppleIcnsMaker
 ==============

-To Maker the OS X Apps icon from a square png image.
+To make the OS X Apps icon from a square png image.

 Requirment
 =============